nounch/sinatra-rroute/README.md

           # ...
         end

+**Referencing controllers...**

+...works in two ways.
+Either they are referenced using symbols for simple class/module level or global controllers or they are referenced using strings representing nested controllers similar to the `:to` option of Rails' `get`/`post`/... routing methods:

+        # Symbol reference
+        gget '/[uU]ser/:name/:age/?' => :user_info, :as =>
+          :user, :mask => '/user/:name/:age/'

+        # String reference to nested controller (instance method)
+        gget '/[uU]ser/:name/:age/?' => 'Very::Deeply::Nested#controller',
+          :as => :user, :mask => '/user/:name/:age/'

+        # String reference to nested controller (class method)
+        gget '/[uU]ser/:name/:age/?' => 'Very::Deeply::Nested::controller',
+          :as => :user, :mask => '/user/:name/:age/'

+String references can point to either instance methods or class methods.
+For instance methods, the class is automatically instanciated and the method is called on this anonymous instance.
+So arguments can not be supplied for this instance (this would arguably be bad controller design anyway).
+Unlike with Rails,

+- case is significant in string references (`'UpperCase::DeeplyNested::controller'`), but
+- strings can reference arbitrarily deeply nested controllers (`'One::Two::Three::Four::Five::Six::Seven#controller'`).

+Have in mind, that for sinatra-rroute to be able to reach controllers, the controllers already have to be defined, i.e. modules/classes have to be required *before* being referenced in a `gget`/`ppost`/`mmap` call.

 ### Namespacing

 Sinatra-rroute comes with a `nnamespace` method which takes the name of a namespace and a block.
 Each route specified using one of the sinatra-rroute mapping functions (`gget`/`ppost`/`ddelete`/, also `mmap`) inside the block will be prefixed by the specified namespace prefix.
 Sinatra's built-in `get`/`post`/`delete`/... functions can be used within a namespace block, but are *not* affected by the namespacing.
 Namespaces can be nested. *Prefixes do have to specify leading and/or trailing slashes explicitely!*